Praqma/JenkinsAsCodeReference/dockerizeit/master/README.md

 jenkins.model.Jenkins.instance.getPluginManager().getPlugins().each {plugins << ["${it.getShortName()}":"${it.getVersion()}"]}
 plugins.sort().each() { println "${it.key}:${it.value}"}
 ```

+Another option is to use `dockerizeit/scripts/update_plugins.sh` script that will attach to master container, run groovy script above and save its output to plugins.txt.
+Note that `update_plugins.sh` doesn't use any type of authentication so you have to modify script if login required

 ### Installation of custom plugin
 If you have a custom .hpi / .jpi plugin that the master needs to run with copy the file into the
 ```dockerizeit/master/``` and add the following line to the end of ```dockerizeit/master/Dockerfile```: